maria120123/ABBA-GMRES/README.md

 ### Unmatchedness ofprojectors
-Depending on which predefined operators
+The unmathced normal equations arise depending on which predefined operators are used.
+The following table shows a summary of what to expect when using the pre defined operators from this package.
 | Package   | Parallel beam | Fan beam  |
 |:----------|:--------------|:----------|
 | ASTRA CPU | Matched       | Matched   |